Victor Mendy: Career

-Club

 Paris FC

 Mendy's career was launched at Paris FC, where he scored 12 goals in 30 games in the Championnat National.
 His performance attracted the attention of FC Metz.

 Metz and Clermont

 Mendy signed a three-year professional contract with Ligue 1 Metz on 1 June 2007, but was loaned to Ligue 2 side Clermont Foot before playing a game.
 His professional debut for Clermont came on 14 September 2007, in a 1–1 draw at FC Gueugnon.
 He scored his first professional goal a week later, the opening goal in a 3–0 home win against Dijon FCO.
 When he returned from his loan spell, Metz had been relegated from Ligue 1, and he never got to play at that level.

 Bucaspor

 In June 2010, Mendy moved to Turkey to join Bucaspor.